brickadia-community/omegga/docs/plugins/installing.md

 ## Updating Plugins

-Plugins can be updated with `omegga update`:
+Plugins can be updated with `omegga update`, or with `/plugin update` in the omegga console:

 ```sh
 # update all plugins